 We are a BAR Certified Auto Repair Training facility.
-Instructors are all ASE certified.
-We are NATEF (MAST) certified.

 5.1 Effective Class Schedule: Course Offerings, Times, Locations, and Delivery Modes (annual)

 The Industrial and Trade Technology department offers both day and evening courses and has recently started offering weekend classes.
 We have not expanded to other campuses/sites as there are no shop facilities available at the present time, and budget constraints are dictating that we shrink our programs, not expand them.